 This book is from the perspective of one of the most loathed people in England’s history – Thomas Cromwell.
 A low-born, wily man who became the King’s trusted adviser and who was responsible for a lot of the terrible events that happened during that period – the break of England from the church, the divorce of Queen Katherine, the rise and fall of Queen Anne Boleyn, and other such events.
 Definitely a bloody history.

-The book starts off in that vein in Putney, in 1500.
+The book starts in that vein in Putney in 1500.
 Thomas Cromwell is a fifteen-year-old boy.
 His vicious, drunken father Walter is in the act of kicking him unconscious:

 Blood from the gash on his head—which was his father’s first effort—is trickling across his face.
 Add to this, his left eye is blinded; but if he squints sideways, with his right eye he can see that the stitching of his father’s boot is unraveling.
 The twine has sprung clear of the leather, and a hard knot in it has caught his eyebrow and opened another cut.

-I definitely didn’t expect a historical novel starting off so abruptly, and with such a modern tone.
-Immediately, I began to wonder, just how historically accurate was this book?
+I definitely didn’t expect a historical novel to start off so abruptly and with such a modern tone.
+Immediately, I began to wonder just how historically accurate was this book.
 Have liberties been taken?
 Where?

 I couldn’t find anything definitive online.
-It seems that Cromwell’s early life is not very well-documented, but I did find an interview that Mantel gave (complete interview here), and I was impressed by just how seriously she takes her research, and convinced me that I could trust Mantel and her judgement.
+It seems that Cromwell’s early life isn’t very well-documented, but I did find an interview that Mantel gave (complete interview here).
+I was impressed by just how seriously she takes her research and it convinced me that I could trust Mantel and her judgment.

 I can’t see the point of doing it otherwise.
 Of course nobody can guarantee 100 per cent accuracy – you are never going to be completely free of mistakes.
 But I think you have to take your research seriously, otherwise there is no point in it at all.
 You can’t speculate emptily about the personal reality of people’s lives.
 It has to be grounded in time, place and context.
 If you don’t like research and don’t consider it important then it’s better, in my view, to leave the historical novel alone.

 My worries about accuracy stopped right there.
-Yes, there isn’t the usual thee and thou in the dialogues, and it is not all dramatic and over the top, but in spite of all the modern touches, the book reads very true to the times.
+Yes, there isn’t the usual thee and thou in the dialogues, and it isn’t all dramatic and over the top, but despite all the modern touches, the book reads very true to the times.

 But then there is the question of the unlikable protagonist.